nditcommunity/nditcommunity.github.io/.github/pull_request_template.md

 - [ ] New feature
 - [ ] Documentation
 - [ ] Infrastructure
-- [ ] Other (please clarify): **\_**
+- [ ] Other:

-## Change log
+## Changes

-- List
-- Everything
+-
-- Changed
+-

 ## Testing

-- Automated tests run in GitHub Actions.
-Describe any additional manual testing performed.
+List the automated and manual checks you ran.

 ## Checklist

 - [ ] I have performed a self-review of my own code.
+- [ ] I have added or updated tests where appropriate.
-- [ ] My changes generate no new console warnings.
+- [ ] My changes introduce no new browser console errors or warnings.
+- [ ] I have checked relevant UI changes on mobile and desktop in light and dark modes.
+- [ ] I have checked relevant UI changes with keyboard navigation.
 - [ ] I ran `npm test` and `npm run prettier:check` locally, or explained why I could not.
-- [ ] I have requested review from a repository owner.
+- [ ] I have removed tracking parameters from any links I added.